 SEMESTER OFFERED: Fall

-DESCRIPTION: I designed and lecture the course module on rural electrification and energy access every year.
+DESCRIPTION: I designed and lectured the course module on rural electrification and energy access.
 This module covers the energy access landscape in emerging economies, the latest technologies for delivering access, policy and finance innovations, and linkages of energy access to other SDGs.